Isis A. Gallardo

 Portfolio

-Isis has experience in several programming languages such as Python, Fortran, and R, as well as technical writing and communications.
-Some of her work can be found here.
+I have experience in several programming languages, such as Python, Fortran, R, and Qiskit, as well as technical writing and communications.
+Some of my work can be found here.

 Research